noztas/DataAnalystProjects/Emissions-DatabricksProject/README.md

-#  Project: United States Emissions Analysis Dashboard in Databricks
+#  Project: Emissions Analysis Dashboard in Databricks

 ##  Overview
 Designed and implemented a data analysis and visualization pipeline using **Databricks SQL** to examine greenhouse gas (GHG) emissions data across the United States, with a focus on population-adjusted emissions and state-by-state comparison.